bjankord/brettjankord.com/src/pages/blog/syncing-javascript-with-your-active-media-query.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: 'Syncing JavaScript with your active media query'
-permalink: /2012/11/15/syncing-javascript-with-your-active-media-query/
-description: "Just read Jeremy Keith’s conditional loading for responsive designs concept .
+description: "Just read Jeremy Keith's conditional loading for responsive designs concept .
 Not only can it be used to load in additional content, but it…"
-date: '2012-11-15'
+pubDate: '2012-11-15'
 tags:
  - Responsive Web Design
  - CSS